bioinformatics-core-shared-training/shell-genomics-remote/_episodes/01-introduction.md

 To avoid having to spend time downloading the data and downloading and installing all of the software, we're going to be working with data on a remote server hosted by the Craik-Marshall team who will provide you with login credentials.
+You can also use this with AWS using the[ Carpentries AMI](https://bioinformatics-core-shared-training.github.io/shell-genomics-remote/Extra_lesson/index.html#AWS_info).

 After logging in, you will see a screen showing something like this: